shortstheory/shortstheory.github.io/_posts/2019-05-30-recommended-viewing-in-singapore.md

 *View of Chek Jawa from the Jejawi Tower*

 This is one of the more exciting parts of Singapore.
-Pulau Ubin is an island, located in the North-West part of Singapore, accessible by a S$3 (March 2019) boat ride from Changi Village.
+Pulau Ubin is an island located in the North-West part of Singapore.
+It's accessible by a S$3 (March 2019) boat ride from Changi Village.
 Like the Sungei Boloh Wetlands, the island is geographically close to Malaysia.
 It's so close that I noticed that my cellphone shifted to receiving signals from MyMaxis Malaysia instead of StarHub Singapore!

 ![20190302_083938302_iOS](/content/images/2019/05/20190302_083938302_iOS.jpg)

 *Cycling Trail at Pulau Ubin*

-Pulau Ubin is by no means devoid of artificial development, but I got the feeling that NParks went to great lengths to make it traversable while still preserving the natural beauty of the island.
+While Pulau Ubin has had some artificial transformation, I got the feeling that NParks went to great lengths to make it easily traversable while preserving the natural beauty of the island.
 Speaking of traversal, the best way to get around Pulau Ubin is by mountain bike, which can be rented near the jetty for S$10-15 for the entire day.
 The Chek Jawa wetlands is similar to Sungei Boloh (though we didn't see half as many wild animals when we went).
 The Ketam Mountain Bike Park in the west part of Pulau Ubin can be quite a challenge.
 The Blue Trails are moderately difficult with rough paths and small slopes, while the Black Diamond and Double Black Diamond trails are utterly *brutal*.
 Attempting the Black trails with the Reebok bike I rented was out of the question.

 We spent nearly six hours cycling around Pulau Ubin.
 Carrying food and water is recommended, though there are plenty of vending machines dotted about the island.
 Sunscreen is also a must.